- Alperin Law - Suffolk

 Our satellite Suffolk law office is located just minutes from both Portsmouth & Chesapeake off of Bridge Road.
-If Suffolk is closer to your home than our other office locations, we invite you to make an appointment to meet with one of our elder law and estate planning attorneys here.
-While not a fully staffed office, we can discuss all of your legal needs and take care of whatever services you need.
+If Suffolk is closer to your home than our other office locations, we invite you to make an appointment to meet with one of our elder law and estate planning attorneys here, where can discuss all of your legal needs and take care of whatever services you need.

 When Did You Last Look at Your Estate Plan?

 Many people who come to us have done a will at some point—maybe after the birth of a child or in response to the death of a loved one—but most never gave it another thought.
 The thing about an estate plan is that it should be reviewed every few years to make sure it still meets your needs.
 Have you had more children?
 Changed your mind about a guardian or beneficiary?
 Made a lot more money than you used to have?
 These kinds of events require changes to your plan so that it will still accomplish your goals.
 As you and your spouse get older, you will have to make decisions about what you want to have happen if you become disabled or your spouse needs to go into a nursing home.
 Our estate planning attorneys can discuss all of these options with you—in the comfort of our Suffolk office if that works best for you.

 As you plan for your senior years, you should be able to do so with confidence and excitement, not fear and uncertainty.
 When you work with the elder care attorneys at Alperin Law, we make sure you have the documents, trusts, directives, and support in place to ensure a smooth transition into your golden years.
 You should not have to worry about losing all your assets to a nursing home or having a stranger make decisions for you if you are unable to do so.
 Our attorneys have the experience to foresee all the possibilities and to put a plan in place to make sure you are prepared for whatever may happen to you or your spouse.